Audience: Franklin University instructors or other members with a Zoom Pro License

 To adjust AI settings on your account:

-- Log in here: https://franklin.zoom.us/profile/setting and navigate to the AI Companion tab.
+Log in here: https://franklin.zoom.us/profile/setting and navigate to the Zoom AI tab.

-[default AI Settings in Zoom for Franklin University]
+[default AI Settings in Zoom for Franklin University Pro Licenses]

-1. Meeting Summary: Send an email to only the Host.
+2. Meeting Summary with AI: Send an email to only the Host.

-3. Smart Recording: Default Off for Faculty and Staff accounts, default On for Doctoral Student accounts.
+5. Smart Recording: Off by default but can be adjusted for Faculty and Staff accounts.